databrickslabs/dbx/docs/source/templates/python_basic.rst

     conda create -n <your-environment-name> python=3.7.5
     conda activate <your-environment-name>

 * If you would like to be able to run local unit tests, you'll need JDK.
-If you don't have one, it can be installed via:
+If you don't have one, it can be installed, for example, via :code:`conda` :

 .. code-block::

-    conda install -c anaconda "openjdk=8.0.152"
+    conda install -c conda-forge openjdk

 * Move the shell to the project directory: